2010 Article, updated November 2017

 The skills and abilities of those who govern, manage, or benefit from community entities are very varied.
 However, as I observed in the previous article, people involved in societies and charitable trusts can get very emotional and passionate about perceived problems.
 Many such community entities attract some who are lonely, lack social skills, or are vulnerable in some way, and many of these people have plenty of time to devote to making life miserable for those who control an organisation.

 Much of what I said in the last article is relevant to the advice that needs to be given to those who allege mistakes by others in the governance or administration of a society or charitable trust.
 The first priority is to ascertain the facts and how they may be proved and consider those facts having regard to the entity’s constitution and relevant legislation (particularly, if the entity is incorporated, the statute under which it is incorporated).
 Once this is done there are a number of options to consider:

-- Where the client is facing or has been subject to disciplinary processes, careful consideration needs to be given to whether proper procedures have been followed as laid down in the entity’s rules and in compliance with the principles of natural justice (noting in particular, that, no matter how dreadful the behaviour of a member, societies have no power to discipline or expel member unless the rules confer express power to discipline or expel (see, for instance, Dawkins vAntrobus (1881) 17 Ch D 615 at 620 (CA) and Hunt v Border Fancy Canary Club of NZ (Inc) (2000) 8 NZCLC 262,140, para ), The Need for an Effective Societies’ Complaints Mechanism, Principles of Natural Justice and Dealing with Dissidents.
+- Where a person is facing or has been subject to disciplinary processes, careful consideration needs to be given to whether proper procedures have been followed as laid down in the entity’s rules and in compliance with the principles of natural justice (noting in particular, that, no matter how dreadful the behaviour of a member, societies have no power to discipline or expel member unless the rules confer express power to discipline or expel (see, for instance, Dawkins vAntrobus (1881) 17 Ch D 615 at 620 (CA) and Hunt v Border Fancy Canary Club of NZ (Inc) (2000) 8 NZCLC 262,140, para ), The Need for an Effective Societies’ Complaints Mechanism, Principles of Natural Justice and Dealing with Dissidents.